 ⭐️ Keep in mind, Restream doesn't support video, audio, or animations in presentations, and only the first 500 slides in a presentation will be loaded.

-Video storage lets you select a video file from your computer, or click the Descript, Google Drive, or Dropbox buttons and paste a public link to a video hosted on one of those sites.
-Whichever option you choose, the file will take some time to import and process, so add videos well before the live stream starts.
+Video storage lets you upload a video file from your computer.
+The file will take some time to import and process, so add videos well before the live stream starts.

 Local video lets you select a video file stored on your computer.
 Once the file processes, select it to add it to the studio.
 Remember that local video is the only type of video you can loop.